 Resource Conservation and Recovery Act (RCRA) hazardous waste includes waste that has the federal RCRA characteristics of ignitability, corrosivity, reactivity, or toxicity, WAC 173-303-090.
 The most common concern is the concentration of RCRA toxicity characteristic metals, including arsenic, barium, cadmium, chromium, lead, mercury, selenium, and silver.
 For example, oil-soluble prenatal formulations and some homeopathic remedies contain mercury or mercury compounds.

 State-only dangerous waste: If the wastes do not designate as RCRA hazardous waste, they must be evaluated to determine if they are state-only dangerous waste.
 To determine that a waste is not state-only dangerous waste, you must know the concentration of all constituents in the waste and their toxicity.
 Refer to WAC 173-303-100.

 Management of vitamin and mineral preparation wastes

 If the waste designates as RCRA hazardous waste or state-only dangerous waste, they must be stored, labeled, accumulated, and disposed of according to the applicable requirements of the dangerous waste regulations.
-The publication Guide for Dangerous Waste Generators in Washington summarizes these requirements based on your facility’s generator status.
+The publication Guide for Dangerous Waste Generators in Washington summarizes these requirements based on your facility’s generator category.